PjgZSK/note/notes.md

     - abstract
         - layer
         - available

+- python
+    - module
+        - what is python module?
+            - .py file
+        - how to import modules?
+            - *import module-a*
+            - *from module-a import symbol-b as alias-c*
+        - module search path
+            - *sys.buildin_module_names*
+                - build-in module
+            - *sys.path*
+                - the directory containing input script
+                - PYTHONPATH
+                    - prefix/lib/pythonversion, exec_prefix/lib/pythonversion
+                        - prefix and exec_prefix are installation-dependent directory, both defaulting to /usr/local
+                - the installation-dependent default(by convention including a *site-packages* directory)
+    - package
+        - what is python package
+            - a directory containing a script named *__init__.py*
+        - how to import a python package
+            - *import packge-a.subdir-b.subdir-c*
+    - string
+        - f-string
+            - a formatted string literal that is prefixed with a 'f' or 'F'
+            - *f"This is a {variable}"*
+        - r-string
+            - make escape letter(\) invalid
+                - *r"\\"* is identical with *"\\\\"*
+    - list
+        - initialization
+            - []
+        - frequently used function
+            - *extend(iterator)*
+            - *append(item)*
+    - lambda
+        - initialization
+            - *lambda o:o.get_result()*

 - approach
     - target and method
     - 5 why

+- set theory
+    - union
+    - intersection
+    - difference
+    - complement

+- rendering
+    - Stencil Op
+    - ZTest

 - graphic math
     - matrix(4x4, xyzw):